getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 >>> In the previous examples, **$** represents the command prompt.
 This may look different on various platforms.

 By default, Grav comes with some sample pages to give you something to get started with.
 Your site is already fully functional and you can configure it, add content, extend it, or customize it as much as you like.

+## Problems

+If any issues are discovered during the initial page load (or after a cache-flush event) you may see an error page:

+{{ media['problems.png'].cropResize(600,600).html('Grav with Problems','border') }}

+You will need to address any errors before you can continue.

 ## Updates